panzi/SocialSharePrivacy/README.md

 ### socialshareprivacy:create

-This event is emitted after a the `socialSharePrivacy` method was called on an element.
-The event object will have an `options` attribute holding the option object of the initialized Social Share Privacy widget.
+This event is emitted after the `socialSharePrivacy` method created a Social Share privacy widget.
+The event object will have an `options` attribute holding the option object of the initialized widget.

 ### socialshareprivacy:destroy